davidchoo12/luminus-filetree/readme.md

 ### **Only works and tested for NUS students**

 Luminus Filetree adds a filetree view option onto the existing default files view for quicker overview of files listing.
-It also eases file/folder downloads by providing direct download links.
+It also eases file/folder downloads by allowing one click download.

 This is inspired by the phased out IVLE filetree (the "Download Manager" button) and I just want to make life easier wherever I can :blush: